cshtarkov/openmw-mcp/README.md

 - *Detect Animal detects all life*.
 This just makes it detect NPCs as well as creatures.

+Note that not all are strictly based off the original MCP.
+Some are frequent asked-about features that I've decided to implement as part of the engine.
+Maybe at some point when OpenMW is more mature they can me mods instead.

 ## FAQ

 ### Are there ready-made builds of OpenMW-MCP?